AsadUllah-AI-Eng/Smart_Attandance/README.md

    - "No camera found": Check webcam connection
    - "Build wheel failed": Install Visual C++ Build Tools
    - "Email sending failed": Check your email configuration in .env file

+### Virtual Environment Issues
+- If you see `flask : The term 'flask' is not recognized...`, make sure your virtual environment is activated.
+- If you see `No module named flask`, install dependencies **after activating** the virtual environment.
+- Always activate the virtual environment before running or installing anything:
+  - On Windows: `.\venv\Scripts\activate`
+  - On Unix/Mac: `source venv/bin/activate`
+- If you have multiple Python versions, use `python3` instead of `python`.

 ## Security Considerations